flet-dev/website/blog/2022-07-24-flet-mobile-strategy.md

 Flet team will provide sample CI pipelines to automate packaging, signing and publishing of Flutter apps.

-### Flet app for iOS and Android
+### Flet Studio for iOS and Android

-The next step is a standalone "Flet" app (aka "runner" or "studio") in App Store and Google Play for "testing mobile experiences developed with Flet framework".
-Developers or beta testers will be able to "register" URL of their hosted Flet app within "Flet" app and instantly see how it performs on a mobile device.
+The next step is a standalone "Flet Studio" app (the name is not final) in App Store and Google Play for "testing mobile experiences developed with Flet framework".
+Developers or beta testers will be able to "register" URL of their hosted Flet app within Flet Studio and instantly see how it performs on a mobile device.

 ### Embedding Flet into native apps